SaraMehlis/Chilled-Beans/README.md

 - GitHub used for version control and code hosting
 - GitHub Projects used for Agile Methodology

 ## Testing
 Results of manual testing:
 [Testing](testing.md)

 ## Responsiveness
+This website has been tested and is fully responsive on Desktop, Ipad and mobile devices.

 ## Browser Compatibility